Ummemahanoor46/practice102/README.md

 # practice102
 TALENTTEK PROJECT: TEST
-Java, Cucumber, TestNG, JVM, Git ect
+Java, Cucumber, TestNG, JVM, Git etc

 # Project owner
 UMME MAHANOOR

 # To fix code
 CTL+A
 CTL+ALT+L

 # Pre condition
 IntelliJ IDE - to write code (community edition)
 We need java at least 17 or above we need Maven to compile test (run our test) we Git account - to store code

 # Dependencies
-testng
-cucumber jvm java
+cucumber-testng
+cucumber-java
+selenium-java

 # Plugins in IntelliJ
 Cucumber for Java
 Gherkin

 # How to run the test?
 TBD - TO BE DECIDED